-The lower minimum housing requirement figure of 177 dwellings per annum, issued by the Government via the standard method, is considered to be the baseline need for the borough over the plan period.
-This figure replaces the minimum requirement of 422 dwellings for the reasons set out above.
+The lower minimum housing requirement figure of 422 dwellings per annum, is considered to be the baseline need for the borough over the plan period.
 The higher housing target of 492 dwellings per annum is an aspirational figure and accounts for the Council's predicted jobs growth over the plan period and reflects the additional new homes required to meet the need for additional workers.
 This figure also remodels population and household growth and takes into account concealed and homeless families, older people moving into residential institutions and market conditions.
 The target is not intended to be a restrictive ceiling figure and prevent further delivery of sustainable sites above this level.
 Additional wording is to be added to policy H 1 Housing Requirement to clarify this.

-It is considered more appropriate to assess the five year supply on the housing requirement of 177 dwellings per annum as this is the baseline and minimum housing need for the plan period.
+It is considered more appropriate to assess the five year supply on the housing requirement of 422 dwellings per annum as this is the baseline and minimum housing need for the plan period.
 It would be unreasonable to assess it on the housing target figure as the Council could be penalised for its economic growth ambitions.
 The National Planning Practice Guidance supports this approach.
 It is also important to note that the housing target of 492 dwellings per annum is significantly above the Government's standard method figure of 177 dwellings per annum.
 It is therefore clear that the Council is not trying to restrict housing land supply.